Some Amazing Health Benefits of Beetroot or Beet

 - The roots of garden beet or beet are eaten after boiling or steaming, or raw as in salads or as a soup and as a pickle.

-- The betalain pigments are used by the food industry to provide color to tomato pastes, sauces, jams, jellies and in icecreams, cereals etc.
+- The betalain pigments are used by the food industry to provide colour to tomato pastes, sauces, jams, jellies and in icecreams, cereals etc.

 - Beetroot is used to make wine.